TaaniBravo/wgups/overview.md

 truck.run_route()
    Nearest Neighbor Algorithm O(n^2) time complexity, O(1) space complexity as we remove from the stack of delivery_locations. while there are delivery_locations for a given truck
-       find the closest address in the truck's list to deliver to from our current location nearest_i = 0
+       find the closest address in the truck's delivery_locations list from our current location nearest_i = 0
          for location in truck's delivery locations
            nearest_location = truck's delivery_locations[nearest_i]